-No Activity Element Hazards Identified Existing Controls Risk Additional Controls Required Residual Risk 3 Sailing Offshore Seasickness & Medication Risk is reduced by early advice on diet and fluids i.e. avoid fatty food, alcohol etc. The yacht's medical kit includes anti-seasickness tablets.
+Γ No Activity Element Hazards Existing Controls Risk Additional Residual Identified Controls Required Risk

+3 Sailing Offshore Seasickness & Medication Risk is reduced by early advice on diet and fluids i.e. avoid fatty food, alcohol etc. The yacht's medical kit includes anti-seasickness tablets.
 Participants are encouraged to use the medication as required.
-Individuals suffering from seasickness, are 'clipped on' to avoid falling overboard when on the upper deck, monitored for proper fluid intake to avoid dehydration; detailed to take the helm, a task that has proven to lessen the effects of seasickness.
+Individuals suffering from seasickness, are 'clipped on' to avoid falling overboard when on the upper deck, monitored for proper fluid intake to avoid dehydration; if conditions suitable, detailed to take the helm, a task that has proven to lessen the effects of seasickness.
 If incapacitated - placed in a bunk, kept warm and provided with fluids to reduce susceptibility to dehydration.
 Reduced If crew take other medication, Skippers must ascertain medication requirements, where kept and compatibility with sea sickness tablets.
-Low 4 Deck and shore Work Trips and Falls Moving and Falling Objects Personnel are required to wear proper footwear that improves adhesion between the shoe and the slippery surfaces found near water.
+Low 4 Deck and shore Work Trips and Falls Moving and Falling Objects Personnel are required to wear proper footwear that improves adhesion between the shoe and the slippery surfaces found near water and on deck.
 Correct footwear also reduces the risk of foot/toe injuries.
 Traditional Rules: One hand for yourself and one for the boat.
 Never stand astride a line or in a bight.
 Never take a turn around yourself.
 Never handle "live" anchor cable except with a ropes' end.
 When assisting any crew with reduced mobility ensure that the helper(s) do not injure themselves and compromise their own stability Surefootedness comes with increased sea-sense - hence Comp Crew and experience courses etc. Crew briefed on dangers of moving parts of Boleh, in particular the boom, falls of the sheets, flogging sails and sheets.
-When working ashore in and around boat maintenance areas hard hats to be worn in accordance with Health and Safety Instructions.
-Reduced Crew with limited agility or mobility should not work on deck or be closely supervised Low
+When working ashore in and around boat maintenance areas suitable precautions to be taken in accordance with Health and Safety Instructions.
+Reduced Crew with limited agility or mobility should not work on deck or should be closely supervised Low